justunsix/garden/src/content/docs/notes/005-Tech-Terminal.md

 - [zoxide](https://github.com/ajeetdsouza/zoxide) - smart cd to jump to
   frequently used directories

-### Installation summary

-nix package manager covers all below commands
+nix package manager on Linux, MacOS and scoop on Windows covers most of these programs

 ### Support Summary as of 2025-02-13